-A stone of stumbling could have existed for Black members of The Church of Jesus Christ of Latter-day Saints when at one time they were not allowed to hold the priesthood officially as other males member of the church could.
+A stone of stumbling could have existed for Black members of The Church of Jesus Christ of Latter-day Saints when at one time they were not allowed to hold the priesthood officially as other male members of the church could.

 When things occurring in their faith caused pause due to whatever reason, it is natural for people to want to question.

-It is not necessary, however, to question all things because of one thing that may not have a bearing on salvation—whether or not all blessing will be available.
+It is not necessary, however, to question all things because of one thing that may not have a bearing on salvation—whether or not all blessings will be available.

 God is the source of information when all else fails.
 If He has revealed that the principles of the gospel are true, then no manner of historical or perceived scientific fact that suggests otherwise should cause abandonment of faith; however, neither should such a fact be ignored.

 It should be an opportunity for faithful people to explore their depth of faith personally, and investigate the claim honestly.

 Elder Dieter F. Uctdorf of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints said in the October 2013 General Conference of the church,